SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

 create "Page _Component_ Objects", as it was later called, that represent discrete chunks of the page and **can be included in page objects**.
-These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality provided by them.
+These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality or behavior provided by them.

 For example, a Products page has multiple products.